Canada issues final guidelines for banks to manage climate-change risks

 The framework was first drafted in 2022 and calls for disclosure on governance, strategy and risk management, and metrics relating to financial institutions' greenhouse-gas emissions.

-OSFI said it received over 4,300 submissions from a wide range of respondents, including federally regulated financial institutions.
+OSFI said it received over 4,300 submissions from a wide range of respondents, including federally regulated financial institutions, for changes to be made in its draft.

-Institutions under its ambit will need to be prepared to maintain operations during climate-related disasters by formulating risk-measurement methodologies to identify and address any vulnerabilities in their business models, operations and balance sheets, the guidelines say.
+It has earmarked some disclosure expectations to be updated after the International Sustainability Standard Board issues its final standards by the end of June.

 Canada, the world's fourth-largest oil producer, has committed to achieving net-zero emissions by 2050.